BaReinhard/Hacktoberfest-Data-Structure-and-Algorithms/README.md

 1. Fork Repo on Web Page
 2. `git clone https://github.com/{your-username}/Hacktoberfest-Data-Structure-and-Algorithms`
 3. Code your files in the proper directory based on the instructions above
-4. add all your files `git add your/directory/path/to/file/` (see new directory structure above)
+4. Add all your files `git add your/directory/path/to/file/` (see new directory structure above)
-5. commit your file changes `git commit -m "Whatever you did here, e.g. created linkedlist class in C++"`
+5. Commit your file changes `git commit -m "Whatever you did here, e.g. created linkedlist class in C++"`
-6. push your changes `git push`
+6. Push your changes `git push`
 7. Create a Pull Request to master on Web Page

 ### Alternate via Web